codio/site/source/docs/content/authoring/collaboration/workflow.html.md

 ---
-title: "The full workflow"
+title: "Typical workflow"
 class_name: docs
 full_width: true
 ---

-The steps below may seem a little mystifying at first.
-However, these steps will become second nature after a while and equip you with valuable skills that you can use in any collaborative coding project.
+If you are new to using Git, the steps below may seem a little mystifying at first.
+However, they will become second nature after a while and equip you with valuable skills that you can use in any collaborative coding project.

+Even if you are not actively collaborating, as a source control management system for snapshotting and remotely backing up your code, it is second to none.

 ### Forking
 Forking is the process of cloning a repo into your own GitHub account.